 In this post, you will learn how to style a tree through branch trimming, wood carving, and wiring.
 This Oriental Hornbeam, scientific name Carpinus orientalis, is a well-established tree that has been in development for 7 years with 5 years growing in the same pot.

-You can see there are more than one problems that needs to be addressed.
+You can see there is more than one problem that needs to be addressed.
 This tree has a lot of thick branches growing in different directions and a lot of dense twigging.
-Just by looking at it, its not clear where the front of the tree should be.
+Just by looking at it, it’s not clear where the front of the tree should be.

-We’ll start by deciding on the front of the tree, than remove unwanted branches, clean up the bark, create a hollow by carving the wood, seal the cuts, stain the wood and finally wire the branches.
+We’ll start by deciding on the front of the tree, then remove unwanted branches, clean up the bark, create a hollow by carving the wood, seal the cuts, stain the wood, and finally wire the branches.